5930 Microbiology Laboratory Coordinator

 Education: A Master’s degree in Microbiology or a related biological science discipline is required.

-Skills: Strong oral and written communication skills are required.
+Skills: Strong verbal and written communication skills are required.
 Effective interpersonal skills are required.
+Knowledge of microbial culture maintenance, storage, media/reagent preparation is required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
-Organizational and supervisory skills are preferred.
+Organizational and leadership skills are preferred.

-Other: Scope of the position occasionally requires evening and weekend work to care for laboratory animals or check laboratory specimens.
+Other: The scope of the position occasionally requires evening and weekend work to check laboratory specimens.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-1. Ensures that microbiology laboratories meet the needs of faculty thus supporting academic instruction in the Department of Biology by reviewing each course syllabus and determining the specific laboratory requirements for simultaneously-occurring yet different laboratory sessions, developing a schedule which organizes and coordinates personnel and equipment resources to satisfy those identified laboratory requirements, and supervising student workers who prepare media (bacteria food), set up laboratory equipment and specimens, and take down and clean laboratory equipment after laboratory sessions.
+1. Ensures that microbiology laboratories meet the needs of faculty thus supporting academic instruction in the Department of Biology by reviewing each course syllabus and determining the specific laboratory requirements for simultaneously-occurring, yet different, laboratory sessions, developing a schedule which organizes and coordinates personnel and equipment resources to satisfy those identified laboratory requirements, and overseeing student workers who prepare media, set up laboratory equipment and specimens, and take down and clean laboratory equipment after laboratory sessions.

 2. Teaches laboratory sections of introductory and upper-level microbiology courses under the direction of microbiology faculty.
 These laboratories are designed to introduce microbiology students to laboratory applications of microbial principals and must be closely associated with the lecture component of the course.
 Teaching may represent approximately one-fourth of the duties.

-3. Enables the Department of Biology to provide a comprehensive learning experience for students enrolled in microbiology laboratories by growing microbial cultures and monitoring their development, breeding, feeding and caring for laboratory animals and training and supervising student employees who care for the animals during weekends, supervising the appropriate use of laboratory animals during laboratory sessions, and ensuring that stock microbial cultures, media, laboratory equipment, testing instruments, and laboratory animals are ready and available in sufficient numbers for specific laboratory sessions.
+4. Enables the Department of Biology to provide a comprehensive learning experience for students enrolled in microbiology laboratories by growing and maintaining microbial cultures and ensuring that stock microbial cultures, media, laboratory equipment, and testing instruments are ready and available in sufficient amounts for specific laboratory sessions.

-7. Maintains operational condition of scientific equipment used in microbiology laboratories by cleaning, calibrating, adjusting and making minor repairs on equipment such as microscopes, spectrophotometers, electrophoretic apparatus, autoclave machines, and arranging with the on-campus maintenance department or off-campus commercial vendors to repair equipment requiring major repairs.
+6. Maintains the operational condition of scientific equipment used in microbiology laboratories by cleaning, calibrating, adjusting, and making minor repairs on equipment such as microscopes, spectrophotometers, autoclaves, and arranging with the on-campus maintenance department or off-campus commercial vendors to repair equipment requiring major repairs.

-8. Develops an effective and competent staff of student workers by recruiting and hiring qualified applicants, providing training in departmental policies and procedures, scheduling work assignments, supervising work activities, and evaluating performances.
+7. Works with Biology faculty to develop an effective and competent staff of student workers by recruiting and hiring qualified applicants, providing training in departmental policies and procedures, scheduling work assignments, overseeing work activities, and evaluating performance.

-The Microbiology Laboratory Coordinator is supervised by the Department Head of Biology and supervises student workers in microbiology laboratories.
+The Microbiology Laboratory Coordinator is supervised by the Department Head of Biology and oversees student workers in microbiology laboratories under the direction of Biology faculty.

 OFFICE OF HUMAN RESOURCES